Yellow Bells 'Sangria'

 Tecoma stans var. angustata 'Sangria'

-A deep orange version of Yellow Bells is an irregularly shaped, deciduous shrub, usually 3-6 ft. tall in the US, but more southerly varieties can reach 9 ft.
-It has several stems and slender, erect branches.
-Clusters of large, trumpet-shaped, deep orange flowers are very showy against the lance-shaped, olive-green leaves.
-Long, thin pods are conspicuous in autumn.
-It has an enormous natural range, extending from south Texas west to Arizona and south through Mexico and Central America to South America as far as northern Argentina, as well as in southern Florida south through much of the Caribbean.
-Plants native to the southwestern US and adjacent Mexico are Tecoma stans var. angustata, which is shorter, more drought-tolerant, and more cold-tolerant than some of the tropical varieties sold in nurseries.
+A vibrant, deep orange version of Yellow Bells is a charming, irregularly shaped deciduous shrub that typically stands 3 to 6 feet tall in the US.
+However, varieties from warmer regions can reach heights of 9 feet!
+This delightful plant features several stems and slender, upright branches adorned with clusters of large, trumpet-shaped, deep orange flowers, brilliantly contrasting with the lance-shaped olive-green leaves.
+Its long, thin pods add to its appeal in autumn, making it stand out.
+The natural habitat of this plant is quite extensive, stretching from sunny south Texas all the way to Arizona and down through Mexico, Central America, and even to northern Argentina.
+It also thrives in southern Florida and throughout much of the Caribbean.
+Among the native plants of the southwestern US and adjacent Mexico is Tecoma stans var. angustata, which is a bit shorter and exhibits greater drought and cold tolerance than some of the tropical varieties often found in nurseries.

-North American native varieties of this species can survive winters within their natural range but may die to the ground during especially harsh winters.
-Varieties sold in nurseries may be from tropical stock and not do well in the US cold.
-Yellow bells are drought tolerant, and Southwestern varieties are adapted to monsoon rains with dry spells between.
-They may flower better if such conditions are emulated in planned landscapes, so allow the ground to dry out between waterings.
-It tolerates confinement if containers are at least 12 inches in diameter and thus makes an excellent potted specimen.
+North American native varieties of this species are quite hardy and can endure winters within their natural range, although they may die back to the ground during especially harsh winters.
+On the other hand, nursery varieties may originate from tropical stock and might struggle with the colder conditions in the US.
+Thankfully, Yellow Bells are drought tolerant, and the Southwestern varieties are well-suited for monsoon seasons, thriving in dry spells in between.
+To help them flower beautifully, try to mimic these conditions in your landscape by allowing the ground to dry out between waterings.
+They also adapt well to pot confinement, provided the containers are 12 inches long, making them a fantastic potted specimen.

 Height: 3’-6’